FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 !!! warning
     The code snippets in this tutorial are designed to be run sequentially in a Jupyter notebook.
     Running code snippets out of order may lead to errors, e.g., due to missing imports, variables, or setup steps that were introduced earlier.
 For a smooth experience, it's suggested to follow the steps in order.

 ---

-## What you will learn

-In this tutorial, you will learn how to:

-1. Authenticate with the NOMAD API using Python
-2. Upload raw research data to NOMAD and create uploads programmatically
-3. Retrieve uploads and entries and inspect or edit their metadata
-4. Group entries into datasets for curation and organization
-5. Share uploads with collaborators and manage access permissions
-6. Publish uploads on the NOMAD test deployment

----